 - a junior church, and a small area at

 the back of the church with books/crayons etc where parents can sit

-*Gluten free communion wafers are available, please just ask when you come up to the alter rail.
+*Gluten free communion wafers are available, please just ask when you come up to the altar rail.

-We also hold a 'First Steps' service for tots.
+- We also hold a 'First Steps' service for tots.
 For those of you with pre-school children we have a monthly tots service here at St Augustine's at 10:45am, with songs, craft activity, story and Jaffa cakes.
-This service generally falls on the 2nd Wednesday in the month but there are two exceptions this year between now and the summer.
-So for your diaries here are the dates for the first half of the year - 7th February (to avoid half-term) 14th March, 18th April (to avoid the Easter Break) 9th May, 13th June and 11th July.
+This service generally falls on the 2nd Wednesday in the month.
+On Hold at the moment due to Covid

 The Blessed Sacrament is perpetually reserved for the Communion of the sick and dying.
 Please inform the vicar of parishioners who are sick or in hospital.

 The Bishop of Bradwell held a confirmation service at St Augustine’s on 20th June 2021 at 4pm.
 Anyone interested in exploring this step of commitment is invited to make contact with the vicar to discuss the way forward.
 Fr Jonathan